 The McArthur Basin is a large intracratonic sedimentary basin in the northeastern Northern Territory, Australia.
 The basin contains thick marine and non-marine sedimentary rocks which were deposited from the late Paleoproterozoic to the early Mesoproterozoic (1800-1430 Ma).

 The basin contain several zinc, lead, silver, diamond deposits.

 1480: The origin of photogrammetry goes back as far as 1480 when Leonardo da Vinci developed the concept of perspective and projective geometry.

 1625: French mathematician Desargues defines projective geometry generalizing the use of vanishing points.

 1840: The first use of photogrammetry was by the French geodesist Arago using a process called Daguerreotype.

 It may seem churlish to have a go at the competition, but we have become increasingly concerned at the quality and utility of products being offered by the second-tier and lower contractors appearing in the aerial photography market.
 In a market where pricing is a sensitive issue, some of these companies are delivering cheap imitations.
-Agencies who commission these services are finding out too late that the product is not as described on the packet.
-Remember: It is a long wait for the next budget cycle.
+Agencies who commission these services … Read the rest

 Australia’s pipeline industry is a key element of our economy and the need to have safe and cost effective energy is vital to link Australia’s remote sources to towns and cities across the country.
-Due to a constant effort by Australian pipeline companies to remain leaders in term of technology, safety and environmental record, the latest and most advanced pipeline monitoring technologies are periodically investigated and adopted by new companies wanting to reduce their costs while increasing monitoring efficiency.
-Read more
+Due to a constant effort by Australian pipeline companies to remain leaders in term of technology, safety and environmental record, the latest and most advanced pipeline … Read the rest